Agent-Coder/MKS22X-Magic/README.md

 Amanda: Made a subclass of ball with a new way of moving, updated moving for rocks.

 David: Added eyes to rock class.
 Added two movement modes for living rock.
+Added mode switching to lRock class.